civilservicelgbt/civilservicelgbt.github.io/_events/20210202-queerness-acient-world.md

 published: true
 ---

-Join Chris Mowat and Cheryl Morgan, as they explore queerness in the global ancient world, chaired by Jonah Coman.
+Join us as we explore queerness in the global ancient world, chaired by Jonah Coman.

 Speakers will be taking a multi-cultural approach and will be discussing Greco-Roman, as well as Asian civilisations.
 Speakers will also be discussing queer relationships that were the norm in the ancient world, the role of trans people in religions, class and race as modifiers of sexuality, and the modern legacies of ancient queerness.